 The cheese is pretty incredible too.
 In fact, we bought a wedge of it to enjoy after our hiking tomorrow.

-Travel Tip: Cheeses, like wines, can have regional designations.
+Cheeses, like wines, can have regional designations.
 Cabrales cheese has a Protected Designation of Origin, so that no other cheese can legally call itself Cabrales cheese.
 It has been among the most expensive cheeses in the world.
 You should look for the DOP emblem on the label when you buy it, though I suppose that could also be counterfeit.

 For dinner we visited Sidrería La Zapica where we ordered the local cider.
 We had seen Asturian cider and its traditions on multiple food and travel shows, including Anthony Bourdain's Parts Unknown and Eva Longoria's Searching for Spain, where the cider is poured from on high and splashes into the glass (and everything nearby, unless you are a practiced pourer) to add air and "waken" the taste.

-We were wondering about the mess this was going make, when our server appeared with a pump device to extract the cider from the bottle and stream it into an angled glass, for the same effect but a lot tidier.
+We were wondering about the mess this was going to make, when our server appeared with a pump device to extract the cider from the bottle and stream it into an angled glass, for the same effect but a lot tidier.

 Our dinner consisted of chorizo cooked in cider, ox entrecot with fries, and fabada, a local dish of beans with bits of chorizo, ham, and blood sausage, in a sauce that tasted a lot like the chorizo and cider.
 I have had this dish before and would have to say that I enjoyed the blood sausage here more than before (or maybe I mean I disliked it less?
 I don't really love the texture of it).

-These ciders having a funky or almost barnyard terroir, similar to what you find in some wines.
+These ciders have a funky or almost barnyard terroir, similar to what you find in some wines.
 It might be off-putting at first but it grows on you, and it pairs well with the local food.
 As I saw in the show The Bear, what grows together goes together.
 Yeah, I'm pretty sure they did not originate that saying.

 We were on Spanish mealtime: the restaurant hadn't even opened until 8pm.
 After dinner, we turned in to make sure we were up and at the bus stop in time for tomorrow's trip up into the mountains.